What is Neurofeedback?

 Learn More

-For an exciting, pop-science book on Neurofeedback, see the book A Symphony in the Brain by Jim Robbins
+The best written introduction to Neurofeedback is the book A Symphony in the Brain by Jim Robbins

-For more information on NeurOptimal® Neurofeedback please visit the NeurOptimal® Neurofeedback website! (select “International” when visiting to visit their research page)
+For more information on NeurOptimal® Neurofeedback please visit the NeurOptimal® Neurofeedback website. (select “International” when visiting to visit their research page)